 What is Bulletproof Coffee?

-Well before there was Bulletproof coffee, the Tibetans and other Himalayan cultures, drank Yak butter tea.4 Bulletproof Coffee, as developed by David Asprey, is a spin off of this ancient Himalayan tradition.
+Before there was Bulletproof coffee, the Tibetans and other Himalayan cultures, drank Yak butter tea.
+4 Bulletproof Coffee, as developed by David Asprey, and is a spin off of this ancient Himalayan tradition.

 The company is one of the major players in the “high fat (MCT), low carb” diet world, albeit in an extreme form.
 Bulletproof coffee is a cup of coffee made from “upgraded” mycotoxin free beans and supplemented with 1-2 tablespoons of grass-fed (rather than corn fed) unsalted butter and 1-2 tablespoons of a proprietary MCT oil.
 The added fats, in the form of MCT and butter, increase the blood ketone levels of those who drink it.